After How Long Can Injuries from a Hit and Run Accident in Pennsylvania be Reported?

 In Pennsylvania, law enforcement officers do not always arrive at the scene of the accident to investigate and make a report.
 This scenario is common if the car accident only resulted in property damage to any vehicles involved in the crash.
 However, there are circumstances where the police must respond to reports of an accident:

 - A driver or pedestrian suffered bodily injury

 - The vehicles involved in the crash are impeding the flow of traffic

 - There was residential property damage or damage to property owned or operated by the State of Pennsylvania

 It is important to note that law enforcement in Philadelphia and across Pennsylvania take hit and run accidents very seriously.
 As a result, it is highly likely that law enforcement will respond to a reported hit and run accident.
 However, some drivers may believe they have no avenue for recourse if a reckless driver fled the scene of the accident.
-You should not assume that there is nothing you can do after being a victim of a hit and run accident.
+You should not assume that there is nothing you can do after being a victim of an in-person or parked car hit and run accident.
 To learn more about filing an accident report after a hit and run, you should continue reading and consult with an experienced Philadelphia personal injury lawyer.

 When to File an Accident Report After a Hit and Run

 Failing to report a hit and run accident or other types of car accidents in Pennsylvania can have unwanted consequences.
 You must file a driver’s accident report with Pennsylvania’s Department of Transportation (PennDOT) under the following circumstances:

 - Law enforcement did not investigate the accident